magenta-cuda/bb-gallery/readme.txt

 = 1.5.5 =

-* use the WordPress REST API if available
+* use the WordPress REST API if available - no new features just a more modern implementation

 = 1.5.3.1.1 =